epctex-support/amazon-scraper/README.md

 }
 ```

+### Compute Unit Consumption
+The actor is optimized to run blazing fast and scrape as many items as possible.
+Therefore, it forefronts all the detailed requests.
+If the actor doesn't block very often it'll scrape 100 listings in 2 minutes with ~0.02-0.04 compute units.

+### Bugs, fixes, updates, and changelog
+This scraper is under active development.
+If you have any feature requests you can create an issue from [here](https://github.com/epctex/amazon-scraper/issues).

 ## During the Run
 During the run, the actor will output messages letting you know what is going on.
 Each message always contains a short label specifying which page from the provided list is currently specified.
 When items are loaded from the page, you should see a message about this event with a loaded item count and total item count for each page.

 If you provide incorrect input to the actor, it will immediately stop with a failure state and output an explanation of what is wrong.

-## Amazon Export
+### Amazon Export
 During the run, the actor stores results into a dataset.
 Each item is a separate item in the dataset.

 You can manage the results in any language (Python, PHP, Node JS/NPM).
 See the FAQ or <a href="https://www.apify.com/docs/api" target="blank">our API reference</a> to learn more about getting results from this Amazon actor.

-## Scraped Amazon Properties
+## Output

-The structure of each item in Amazon scraper looks like this:

 ### Product Detail